 Brian McDermott sacking 'unfortunate', says Andy Hinchcliffe

-Brian McDermott's sacking is proof of the pressures on managers battling to keep their club in the Premier League, says Andy Hinchcliffe.
+Brian McDermott's sacking is proof of the pressures on Premier League managers, says Andy Hinchcliffe.

 McDermott lost his job as Reading boss on Monday after three-and-a-half years in charge of the Royals, who were beaten 2-1 by relegation rivals Aston Villa on Saturday - their fourth consecutive league defeat - and sixteenth defeat of this season.

 The defeat leaves Reading four points from safety in the Premier League and Sky Sports pundit Hinchcliffe believes the club's owners have acted in a bid to revive their team's fortunes before their plight becomes worse.

 "I think it's very, very unfortunate," the former England defender told Sky Sports News.
 "He knows the club inside out and he did a terrific job at the back-end of last season to win the title and get up into the Premier League.

 "But again it shows the pressures once you get to the Premier League - it's very, very tough to try and stay in the league.